tivac/dullard/readme.md

 ## Config ##

-Dullard will look for a file named `dullfile.js` or `dullfile.json` in the current directory or any parent directories & merge it with the CLI options (CLI takes precendence).
-It will merge all found results in the current branch of the directory tree with precedence being: `CLI -> Local -> Parent -> ... -> Root`.
+Dullard will look for a file named `.dullfile` in the current directory or any parent directories & merge it with the CLI options (CLI takes precendence).
+It will merge all found results in the current branch of the directory tree with precedence being: `CLI > Local > Parent > ... > Root`.

 ### Example Config ###